This is a Super Trope to the following Sub-Trope examples:

 - Diaspora has made new attempts of getting rid of Bloom so she can have Sky.

-- A good deal the of episodes of Jem and the Holograms involved the Misfits trying to somehow dispose of the Holograms in order to get the spotlight to themselves.
+- Several episodes of Jem and the Holograms involved the Misfits trying to somehow dispose of the Holograms in order to get the spotlight to themselves.